New Mexico Birds: Accipitriformes

 Accipitridae: Sharp-Shinned Hawk (Accipiter striatus)

-My main reason for thinking that these images show a sharp-shinned hawk, as opposed to a Cooper's hawk, is the dark "cap" not being confined to the top of the head.
-Instead the dark patch extends down the back of the head (the nape) like a mullet.
+My main reason for thinking that these images show a sharp-shinned hawk—as opposed to a Cooper's hawk, the more common bird in Albuquerque—is the dark "cap" not being confined to the top of the head.
+Instead the "cap" extends down the back of the head (the nape) like a mullet.
 Other things to look for are a squared-off tail (when at rest), the outer tail feathers a bit longer than the inner ones, and the eyes being about halfway back on the head.
-But am I 100 percent sure it's a sharp-shinned?
+But am I sure it's a sharp-shinned?
 Nope.
-I'll throw in distant photos of a soaring juvenile, for which the ID is even more tentative.
+The only times I know I've encountered a "sharpie" when I also hear its distinctive call.

 Accipitridae: Red-Tailed Hawk (Buteo jamaicensis)